API gravity: Measurement of API gravity from its specific gravity

 To derive the API gravity, the specific gravity (i.e., density relative to water) is first measured using either the hydrometer, detailed in ASTM D1298 or with the oscillating U-tube method detailed in ASTM D4052.

 Density adjustments at different temperatures, corrections for soda-lime glass expansion and contraction and meniscus corrections for opaque oils are detailed in the Petroleum Measurement Tables, details of usage specified in ASTM D1250.
 The specific gravity is defined by the formula below.

 With the formula presented in the previous section, the API gravity can be readily calculated.
 When converting oil density to specific gravity using the above definition, it is important to use the correct density of water, according to the standard conditions used when the measurement was made.
 The official density of water at 60 °F according to the 2008 edition of ASTM D1250 is 999.016 kg/m3.
 The 1980 value is 999.012 kg/m3.
 In some cases the standard conditions may be 15 °C (59 °F) and not 60 °F (15.56 °C), in which case a different value for the water density would be appropriate (see standard conditions for temperature and pressure).

 Direct measurement of API gravity (hydrometer method)

 There are advantages to field testing and on-board conversion of measured volumes to volume correction.
 This method is detailed in ASTM D287.

+The hydrometer method is a standard technique for directly measuring API gravity of petroleum and petroleum products.
+This method is based on the principle of buoyancy and utilizes a specially calibrated hydrometer to determine the API gravity of a liquid sample.

+The procedure typically involves the following steps: